-Upon successfully completion of this course, the student will be able to do the following:
+As a result of successfully completing this course, the student will be able to do the following:

-- A. Demonstrate a knowledge and understanding of the major evangelical, Pentecostal, and Charismatic developments of the period and their relationship to wider developments in American society. - B. Demonstrate a knowledge and understanding of the religious diversity associated with evangelical and charismatic Christianity. - C. Through written assignments, display an understanding of the basic characteristics of course content. - D. Through written assignments and lectures, gain an understanding of and appreciation for the importance of debate in history as well as an appreciation for the complexity and diversity of the past. - E. Demonstrate an ability to gather both traditional and electronic sources and evaluate all source material critically.
+- A. Demonstrate a knowledge and understanding of the major evangelical, Pentecostal, and charismatic developments of the period and their relationship to wider developments in American society. - B. Demonstrate a knowledge and understanding of the religious diversity associated with evangelical and charismatic Christianity. - C. Through written assignments, display an understanding of the basic characteristics of course content. - D. Through written assignments and lectures, gain an understanding of and appreciation for the importance of debate in history as well as an appreciation for the complexity and diversity of the past. - E. Demonstrate an ability to gather both traditional and electronic sources and evaluate all source material critically.